welcor/dev/README.md

 * ... you get the point.
 See `mr help` for more info.

 ### Boot servers:
+1. `npm install -g nodemon
-1. Run `rethinkdb` from a desired folder.
+2. Run `rethinkdb` from a desired folder.
 Run `rethinkdb` from the folder in the future to keep your data.
-2. `cd perspective-tasks && ./dev.sh`
+3. `cd perspective-tasks && ./dev.sh`
-2. `cd perspective-jenkins && ./dev.sh`
+4. `cd perspective-jenkins && ./dev.sh`

 ### Boot frontend
 1. `cd perspective-client`
 2. `npm install`
 3. `bower install`
-3. `./server.js`
+4. `./server.js`

 License
 -------